chriszacny/AppMonPOC/README.md

 The client maintains a WebSocket connection to the server, which in this implementation is a Python Tornado server.

+As a final note, this is meant to be conceptual... there is no error handling, things are hard-coded, no thread locking, etc. In practice, these things would all be done in a production application.

 #Installation / Usage:
 You will need to: